ArxDraco007/FalloutdAY2/README.md

-# FalloutdAY2
+# SoupPCB

 ## What is this?

-This is a PCB I made on the 2nd day of Fallout.
-A HackClub Hackathon in Shenzhen, China.
+This is Soup, a memorable character from Shenzhen China.
+I made a PCB design of Soup, that can communicate using morse code.